 • Currency: The department has a strong record of fulfilling all obligations regarding SLO assessments, tenure review, classified staff and faculty evaluations, and curriculum updates due to the extraordinary amount of time exisiting full-time faculty have put into these efforts.
-Furthermore, CSKLS remains very active in committees and activities related to Student Equity, NCSSSP, AEBG, BSI, Curriculum Review, Common Assessment, and Project LEARN.
+Furthermore, CSKLS remains very active on committees and in activities related to Student Equity, NCSSSP, AEBG, BSI, Curriculum Review, Common Assessment, and other Academic Senate committees.

-• Position's Impact on Department: If at least one of the requested positions is filled, the department will manage to maintain its level of involvement in and compliance with the above insitutional goals and activities.
-Innovation may be curtailed somewhat since both the new Petaluma faculty (if hired) and the new hire will not be able to participate in committees and evaluations.
-If both positions are fulfilled, the college can expect within a couple years significant incorporation of best practices in math curriculum and instruction for both credit and noncredit, as well as in distance ed.
-However, if neither of the positions is filled, the department will not be able to cover adjunct evaluations and SLO assessment, nor will it be able to provide the needed curriculum and instructor training for Adult Ed CTE noncredit programs.
-In the end, it is students that will lose the most.
+• Position's Impact on Department: If the requested position is filled, the department will manage to maintain its level of involvement in and compliance with the above insitutional goals and activities.
+Innovation may be curtailed somewhat since both the new Petaluma faculty, the recent new hire for math, and the proposed position will not be able to participate in committees and evaluations.
+However, with adequate full-time faculty staffing, the college can expect within a couple years significant incorporation of best practices in math curriculum and instruction for both credit and noncredit, as well as in distance ed.
+However, if the requested position is not filled, the department will not be able to cover adjunct evaluations, SLO assessment, curriculum development, or committee representation.